AbhijnanVegi/Data-Drive/README.md

 ### Backend

-Ensure that you have docker installed
+Ensure that you have Docker installed

 ```
 docker-compose -f docker-compose-dev.yml up
 ```

-Ensure that you have fastapi installed and run this from the root directory of the project
+Ensure that you have fast API installed and run this from the backend

 ```
 python3 -m venv .venv